Oregon Cannabis Law

 Don’t go it alone.
 Having an attorney on your side can mean the difference between cannabis business success and failure.
 Navigate Law Group can help analyze which business entity type (limited liability company, corporation, etc.) is best suited for your operation.
 We can also help you comply with federal regulators for hemp, state licensing and registration agencies for hemp and marijuana, and municipal and county land use and cannabis regulators.
 We can assist in negotiating business-to-business contracts, drafting compliant standard operating procedures, and creating employee handbooks that comply with state and federal law.
 Whether you need an attorney for a single issue or full-service general counsel, we’re here for you.

-We help clients in the following areas:
+We help clients in the following cannabis law areas in Oregon:

-Recreational marijuana licensing
+Oregon Recreational marijuana licensing

-Medical marijuana licensing
+Oregon Medical marijuana licensing